 After packing my husband off to work with corn beef sandwiches (he loves them) and adding ingredients to the bread maker to make ‘our daily bread’, I get around to starting the working day at 7am, as a self-employed transcriptionist.

-Right, back to the day job as 5pm is looming fast and just as I am about to skid across the finish line, I hear the familiar thud of a ‘yellow folder’ landing on the floor from being pushed through the letter box.
-Luckily, the folder only houses one hand written letter today and after a quick call to the client, as I cannot decipher his hand writing, I leap out of my dressing gown and into the shower just as my husband pulls up on the drive.
+As 5pm looms fast, I am about to skid across the finish line, when I hear the familiar thud of a ‘yellow folder’ landing on the floor from being pushed through the letter box.
+Luckily, the folder only houses one hand written letter today and after a quick call to the client, as I cannot decipher his hand writing, I leap out of my office to start cooking dinner just as my husband pulls up on the driveway.
 With a sigh of relief, I nod to myself, yes all in a day’s work of a self-employed transcriptionist.

 I donate 10% of all my profits to local, national and international charities, so you can rest assured, not only are you getting all your typing done, you are also donating to a worthy cause.